-Ms Corinna Ball discussing the historical significance of the rifle with Staff Sergeant Danee Davis, the Museum's Curator.
+Ms Corinne Ball discussing the historical significance of the rifle with Staff Sergeant Danee Davis, the Museum's Curator.
 Mr Ireland concurred with this course of action, and military approval was given for this to occur on their receipt of evidence that the item would be secured appropriately and in accordance with State legislation.
-All arrangements have been confirmed.
+All arrangements were confirmed.
 Quite apart from the historical value of the weapon, this event is noteworthy as it is rare for the ADF to return non-rendered weaponry to the civilian community, once such items have been donated to the Commonwealth.

-Corrina signs for the weapon.
+Corrinne signs for the weapon.

 Inside this issue

 Rifle Handover 1

 From the Manager 2

 Vale Geoff Parker 2

 Harry's Corner 2

 Two Wheels 3

 When We were Young 3

 Museum Opening 3

 Dikko 3

 The Story Behind the Face 4

 Medals, Awards and Badges 5

 Print Waterloo-A Failure in Military Care 6

-The Way forward 7
+The Way Forward 7

 Tascho Cabinets 8

 VALE Geoff Parker

 Visit our website to find our news for our volunteers and current activities within the Museum.

 News Flash!

 From Monday 13 July 2020 we have launched the AMOSA 'Online' Shop.
 You can purchase items listed and have them delivered by post to your home!
 Go to the website and click on the word 'Shop' in the top banner area. www.amosa.org.au/shop Contact Joy Souter to add material & information From the Manager As we are now into a new Financial Year we can reflect on what has been, so far, a most unusual time.
 We could not have anticipated complications arising from the Coronavirus pandemic (COVID-19) and it required us to react on the run to a situation that, certainly of late as we try to navigate a way out of the restrictions imposed, has been changing daily.
-The most important thing is to thank you for your patience and understanding.
-Like you, I have been frustrated that though restaurants even and
+The most important thing is to thank you your patience for Plans for a understanding. resumption of volunteer